quozd/awesome-dotnet/README.md

 ## Git Tools

 * [Husky.Net](https://github.com/alirezanet/Husky.Net) - Git hooks made easy with Husky.Net internal task runner, You can use it to lint your commit messages, run tests, lint code, etc... when you commit or push. supports C# scripts, gitflow hooks, Multiple file states (staged, lastCommit, glob)
-* [Bonobo Git Server](https://github.com/jakubgarfield/Bonobo-Git-Server) - Bonobo Git Server for Windows is a web application you can install on your IIS and easily manage and connect to your Git repositories. https://bonobogitserver.com/
 * [GitExtensions](https://github.com/gitextensions/gitextensions) - GitExtensions is a shell extension, a Visual Studio 2008/2010/2012/2013 plugin and a standalone Git repository tool. https://gitextensions.github.io/
 * [GitVersion](https://github.com/GitTools/GitVersion) - Generate a Semantic Version Number based on the state of your Git repository
 * [LibGit2Sharp](https://github.com/libgit2/libgit2sharp) - LibGit2Sharp brings all the might and speed of libgit2, a native Git implementation, to the managed world of .NET and Mono.